Last Updated on

 This one is gold!

 Join Facebook groups with other savers and money gurus to gain inspiration and advice.
 The group members can help hold you accountable so that you can reach your financial goals.
-Some finance Facebook group you can check out are David Ramsey Baby Steppers, Debt Free Community, and Money Savers
+Some finance Facebook group you can check out are The Arts and Budgets Community, David Ramsey Baby Steppers, Debt Free Community, and Money Savers

 8. Found Out Your Spending Triggers- & Avoid Them